 32 CAD tools for easier shapes

-To continue its theme of making easier digitizing tools, QGIS 3 has included tools to trace at a distance, track edits and use simple calendar pickers for date fields.
+To continue its theme of making easier digitizing tools, QGIS 3 has included tools to trace at a distance, track edits, and use simple calendar pickers for date fields.

 Of course, aside from all that QGIS 3 steps up to the plate offering a suite of CAD tools for better shapes.
-For example, when you create a rectangle, you can start from the center, from three points or from the corner.
+For example, when you create a rectangle, you can start from the center, from three points, or the corner.
 This makes it a whole new ball game for CAD style editing in QGIS.

 33 Same old license